 Smartphones have made our lives easier.
 On top of that, different apps have enabled us to accomplish tasks in less time.
 To ensure users have this convenience while using security systems as well, many leading brands have introduced dedicated apps for their security cameras.

 These apps are usually free.
 Using them, people can see how many cameras are connected to their system, receive alert notifications, review captured footage, control pan/tilt of their cameras, and many other things, not to mention they can do it from a remote location.

-Facial Recognition has been the buzz word in the technology arena for the last few years.
+Facial Recognition has been the buzzword in the technology arena for the last few years.
 Many flagship smartphones use facial recognition.
 Some have even completely replaced pin/pattern locks with facial recognition.
-Along with fingerprint, facial recognition is a highly effective biometric security measure.
+Along with fingerprints, facial recognition is a highly effective biometric security measure.

 Motion Detection is the latest innovation in the security sector.
 It usually works as a trigger.
 The underlying motive for motion detection is two-fold.

 First, a motion trigger ensures your video camera starts recording only when it detects motion.
 This way, you are saving a lot of hard drive storage.